dmitrykoval/vinum/README.rst

   as UDFs, including native Python, NumPy, etc.

-* Vinum's execution model doesn't require input datasets to fit into memory, as it operates on the stream batches.
+* Vinum's execution model doesn't require input datasets to fit into memory, as it operates on a stream of record batches.
 However, final result is fully materialized in memory.

-* Written in the mix of C++ and Python and built from ground up on top of `Apache Arrow <https://arrow.apache.org/>`_, which provides the foundation for moving data and enables minimal overhead for transferring data to and from Numpy and Pandas.
+* Written in the mix of C++ and Python and is built from ground up on top of `Apache Arrow <https://arrow.apache.org/>`_, which provides the foundation for moving data and enables minimal overhead for transferring data to and from Numpy and Pandas.